Pharaoh: Etymology

+During Ptolemaic period the female form, pr-‘3.t, emerged, although it has not been so far found in hieroglyphic inscriptions and is known only from demotic papyri.
+While it is attested for queens regnant like Cleopatra II and Cleopatra III, as well Cleopatra VII, it was also granted to the two royal consorts who were not recognized as heads of state by administrative records: Berenice II and Cleopatra I Syra.
+According to Tara Sewell-Lasater, the latter means the phrase pr-‘3.t/"female Pharaoh" during Ptolemaic period was not used to denote a female sovereign but to express favoured by Ptolemies religious-political concept of the royal pair ruling as one unit, regardless if they were king and queen consort or formal co-rulers.

 The title is reconstructed to have been pronounced /*[parʕoʔ]/ in the Late Egyptian language, from which the Greek historian Herodotus derived the name of one of the Egyptian kings, Φερων.
 In the Hebrew Bible, the title also occurs as פרעה /[parʕoːh]/; from that, in the Septuagint, φαραώ, and then in Late Latin pharaō, both -n stem nouns.
 The Qur'an likewise spells it فرعون firʿawn with n (here, always referring to the one evil king in the Book of Exodus story, by contrast to the good king in surah Yusuf's story).
 The Arabic combines the original ayin from Egyptian along with the -n ending from Greek.

 In English, the term was at first spelled "Pharao", but the translators for the King James Bible revived "Pharaoh" with "h" from the Hebrew.
 Meanwhile, in Egypt, /*[par-ʕoʔ]/ evolved into Sahidic Coptic pərro and then ərro by rebracketing p- as the definite article "the" (from ancient Egyptian pꜣ).

 Other notable epithets are nswt, translated to "king"; ḥm, "Majesty"; jty for "monarch or sovereign"; nb for "lord"; (Note: nb.f means "his lord", the monarchs were introduced with (.f) for his, (.k) for your.) and ḥqꜣ for "ruler".